finger-numb/combis-hackathon/README.md

 This is application is made in Play Framework in Java.
-Using Bootstrap.
+Using Bootstrap (responsive).

 ## Start and test